Overview of the Human Rights Clinic

 Through a combination of Seminars and Project Work, and with the mentorship of the Clinic’s professors and supervisors, students develop the wide range of skills necessary to be strategic and creative human rights advocates, critically analyze human rights, and advance the human rights methodologies of the Clinic and the human rights field.

 Students work in teams on projects that are designed to pursue social justice in partnership with civil society and communities.
-The Clinic Projects vary from year to year, each addressing marginalized, urgent, and complex human rights issues around the world, including in Peru, Chad, Centrafrique, Papua New Guinea, Kyrgyzstan, and the United States.
-Past projects have addressed corporate accountability for human rights violations and environmental harms in the extractives industry, human rights and humanitarian law violations in counterterrorism operations and armed conflict, the right to health, abuses by UN peacekeepers, and sexual violence.
+The Clinic Projects vary from year to year, each addressing marginalized, urgent, and complex human rights issues around the world, including in the Central African Republic, Papua New Guinea, Peru, Yemen, and the United States.
+This year’s projects focus on corporate accountability for human rights violations and environmental harms in the extractives industry, labor and education rights of immigrant communities and religious minorities, human rights and humanitarian law violations in counterterrorism operations and armed conflict, the right to mental health during armed conflict, abuses by international peacekeepers, and sexual violence.
 Through its project work, the Clinic functions similarly to a non-governmental organization, with students implementing advocacy projects.

 Drawing upon its seat at the intersection of theory and practice, the Clinic is also a laboratory for testing and modeling new and innovative modes of human rights work, and seeks to be a model of rigorous and critical human rights advocacy.
 This includes a focus on enhancing human rights methods through interdisciplinary partnerships, critical reflection on human rights practice, and sustainable advocacy through attention to vicarious trauma and resilience.

 To provide a support structure for these goals, and to contribute to a strong and collaborative human rights community at Columbia Law School and beyond, the Clinic builds a network of current students, alumni, scholars, and advocates who support one another and collaborate toward the advancement of human rights.